Major in Linguistics

 Other Course Requirements

-(Please note: Unit requirement has changed as of Autumn Quarter 2022-23.
+(Please note: The unit requirement has changed as of Autumn Quarter 2022-23.
 If you declared before Autumn Quarter 2022-23, you may follow the old requirements.)

 - Remaining units may be in Linguistics or in related fields, with approval from the Director of Undergraduate Studies.